openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 * You can find errors in problem components.

-In addition, you can use the aggregate data in the graphs of your assignment types and assignments to identify where students are submitting more incorrect answers.
+In addition, you can use the stacked bar chart presented for each course assignment type and assignment to identify where students are submitting relatively more incorrect answers.

 ===============================================
 Researching Unexpected Difficulties